 - Parental Substitute: To Suzune and the Hinata twins, though separately.

 - Personality Powers: Tsubaki had fire magic and was a warm, nurturing and comforting type of person, as opposed to the stereotypical Hot-Blooded, destructive archetype of someone with fire powers.

-- Playing with Fire: Her powers, which Suzune absorbed after killing her witch.
+- Playing with Fire: Her powers, presumably a play on the most well-known way of killing witches in history and pop-culture given her wish, which Suzune absorbed after killing her witch.

 - Plot-Triggering Death: Her death is the motivation of our protagonist and antagonist.

 - Posthumous Character: Dead before the story begins, and only seen in flashbacks.

 - Theme Naming: Like the Hinata twins, she's named after a flower, in her case the camellia (tsubaki) flower.

 - Yamato Nadeshiko: Kind, graceful, feminine, but skilled when it comes to hunting witches.
 She also has a very traditional Japanese theme going on.